mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 ![@edmonson_2014_ted, TEDx talk](/assets/edmondson-avoidance-strategies.png)

 :::{.notes}
-It's natural, even instinctual, to avoid the negative emotions associated with looking ignorant, incompetent, intrusive, or negative.
-But are those easy behaviors good for our teams?
+**It's natural to avoid the negative emotions** associated with looking ignorant, incompetent, intrusive, or negative.
+But are those instinctual behaviors that come naturally **good for our teams?**

-We want people to do the hard thing here, and that takes an investment in culture to make the "hard but right" path look less dangerous.
+We want people to do the hard thing here, and that takes an **investment in culture** to make the "hard but right" path look less dangerous.
 :::